ryanlao67/google-cloud-a3/README.md

 Waiting on Torch PID 677
 Waiting on Torch PID 678
 Waiting on Torch PID 679
-Pod on gke-apacaiinfra-a3plus-multi-nic-a7c5e69e-lhwh.asia-northeast1-b.c.injae-sandbox-340804.internal is exiting at Fri Jul 26 12:16:35 UTC 2024
+Pod on gke-apacaiinfra-a3plus-multi-nic-a7c5e69e-lhwh.xxx.internal is exiting at Fri Jul 26 12:16:35 UTC 2024
 ```
 ### Note the value for your job's "train_step_timing in s=xx.xx"
 This is the key information for determining training throughput.
 This indicates it took 46.00 seconds (above) for every step in the training pass using your configs.
 This can be used to measure and compare performance across clusters and models by converting to tokens/sec/GPU throughput or used to calculate the MFU.

----

-## ***Performance Tune and set a High Score!***

-Modify your NeMo training config in `values.yaml` or directly on the linked file `selected-configuration.yaml` to performance tune your job and increase the training throughput result.

-[Make a copy of this benchmark template](https://docs.google.com/spreadsheets/d/1VDaQ9reMmWr9FHowzOy_0_Iwxkg1Bwo5vIPeb1yqXqA/edit?resourcekey=0-G0uKUN05DynsJBKkRCJUAg&gid=1344899973#gid=1344899973) and put in your `train_step_timing` value to see your throughput (Tokens/sec/GPU) and the corresponding MFU.

-- ikwak@ highscore: 16,082 tokens/sec/GPU with 38.86% MFU with 16 GPUs

-`Protip: To identify how much headroom is available on your GPU for further optimisation, observe the real time GPU utilisation rate on your GPU nodes from the Job dashboard within the GKE console page.
-If you still have unused GPU memory, you can tune further eg. Increase micro_batch_size, bucket sizes, down quant precision type..`

 ---
 # **Cleaning up resources**